garvit3835/product-docs-feature/recipes/env-vars/README.md

 - a build is getting created,
 - a process needs it at runtime

 Once an environment variable is saved, it will be visible in the UI or CLI.
-It will be available at build- or startup-time.
+It will be available at build- or launch-time.
 It will also be available in the running workspaces.

 {% hint style="warning" %}
 **Reserved prefix** `DEVZERO_` is a reserved prefix used by the platform.
 They may change at any time so relying on them is not advisable.
 {% endhint %}

-You can access environment variables within builds or at startup-time.
+You can access environment variables within builds or at launch-time.
 If your variable is called `MY_KEY`, to access its value anywhere, use `$MY_KEY`.
 At runtime, you can use the `env` binary to verify that the secrets are present within that context.

 <figure><img src="../.gitbook/assets/env-var-in-build.png" alt=""><figcaption><p>Environment Variables in Builds</p></figcaption></figure>